Freddie Freeman Player Props: Dodgers vs. Diamondbacks

 - The 7.7 strikeouts per nine innings compiled by the Diamondbacks pitching staff last season ranked 24th in the big leagues.

-- The Diamondbacks' 4.26 team ERA ranked 23rd across all MLB pitching staffs.

-- Diamondbacks pitchers combined to allow 191 total home runs at a rate of 1.2 per game (fifth-most in baseball).

-- Bumgarner makes his first start of the season for the Diamondbacks.
+- Davies starts for the first time this season for the Diamondbacks.

-- In his last appearance on Thursday, Sept.
-22, the 33-year-old left-hander, started and went six innings against the Los Angeles Dodgers.
+- The 30-year-old righty started and threw five innings when he last appeared on Sunday, Oct.
+2 against the San Francisco Giants.

 © 2023 Data Skrive.
 All rights reserved.